hpowell20/cs2063-master/Winter2021/Lab2/README.md

 * If so enter Alt+Enter at the prompt to import this class
 * Your imports list has grown!

-With programmatic placeholders for Android resources now ready to be used, we can start capturing references from the layout we looked at when when we first opened this project.
+With programmatic placeholders for Android resources now ready to be used, we can start capturing references from the layout we looked at when we first opened this project.

 Resource capture should occur when the application is first created, which takes place during the ```onCreate()``` system method call.